Horizon Education Grant

 Horizon Youth Review Committee

 Our Youth Review Committee reviews all submitted Horizon Education Grant applications and makes final funding decisions with guidance from Arras Foundation Trustees and staff.
 The committee is comprised of students at the six area high schools and USC-Lancaster.
-On a monthly basis, the Youth Review Committee is exposed to professional and leadership development opportunities, in addition to practice with grantmaking.
+On a monthly basis, the Youth Review Committee is exposed to professional and leadership development opportunities, in addition to practice with grant making.

-2023-2024 Youth Review Committee Members:
+2025-2026 Youth Review Committee Members:

-Kenley Henson, Great Falls High School
+Jordan Barber, Great Falls High School

-Caryss Jordan, Andrew Jackson High School
+Journee Jackson, Andrew Jackson High School

-Kinsley Price, Great Falls High School
+Lily Grace Kennington, Great Falls High School

-Isabella Thorpe, Indian Land High School
+Jenna Quas, Indian Land High School

-Zan Wallace, Lewisville High School
+Rylie Tellingman, Lewisville High School

 Frequently Asked Questions